- What are the benefits of augmented reality in education? It

 Field trips

-- Mobile devices (smartphones/ tablets or pair of smart glasses)
+• Mobile devices (smartphones/ tablets or pairs of smart glasses)

 Medical education and training

-Case Western Reserve University with Cleveland Clinic that uses Microsoft’s HoloLens augmented reality technology launched the app to teach anatomy to medical students.
-In the app you can see and hear, for example, the heartbeats while learning the function of different parts of the heart.
+Case Western Reserve University with Cleveland Clinic uses Microsoft’s HoloLens augmented reality technology to launch the app to teach anatomy to medical students.
+In the app, you can see and hear, for example, the heartbeats while learning the function of different parts of the heart.
 This makes the learning process immerse and complete.

 Space industry